-The section headings in the process information and captions on the left of ECHA's responses provide a summary of the issue addressed per section / response.
-The headings and captions are also numbered (e.g. "A.1.2", "B.2.2"), to support references to responses in the

-"Comments and references to responses document" and vice-versa; i.e. to allow tracking of the comment(s) the specific section/response in the current document refers to.
+The section headings in the process information and captions on the left of the substance/group-specific responses provide a summary of the issue addressed per section / response.
+The headings and captions are also numbered (e.g. "A.1.2", "B.2.2"), to support the referencing to responses in the "Comments and references to responses document" and vice-versa; i.e. to allow tracking of the comment(s) the specific section/response in the current document refers to.